 Types of Market Research: Market Research Methods and Examples

-Primary market research is a process, where organizations or businesses get in touch with the end consumers or employ a third party to carry out relevant studies to collect data.
+Primary market research is a process where organizations or businesses get in touch with the end consumers or employ a third party to carry out relevant studies to collect data.
 The data collected can be qualitative data (non-numerical data) or quantitative data (numerical or statistical data).

-As mentioned earlier primary market research is a combination of qualitative market research and quantitative market research.
+As mentioned earlier, primary market research is a combination of qualitative market research and quantitative market research.
 Qualitative market research study involves semi-structured or unstructured data collected through some of the commonly used qualitative research methods like:

-Focus groups: Focus group is one of the commonly used qualitative research methods.
+Focus group is one of the commonly used qualitative research methods.
 Focus group is a small group of people (6-10) who typically respond to online surveys sent to them.
-The best part about focus group is the information can be collected remotely, can be done without personally interacting with the group members.
+The best part about a focus group is the information can be collected remotely, can be done without personally interacting with the group members.
 However, this is a more expensive method as it is used to collect complex information.

 Learn more: How to conduct quantitative research

-Secondary research uses information that is organized by outside source like government agencies, media, chambers of commerce etc. This information is published in newspaper, magazines, books, company website, free government and nongovernment agencies and so on.
-Secondary source makes use of the following:
+Secondary research uses information that is organized by outside sources like government agencies, media, chambers of commerce etc. This information is published in newspapers, magazines, books, company websites, free government and nongovernment agencies and so on.
+The secondary source makes use of the following:

-Public sources: Public sources like library are an awesome way of gathering free information.
+- Public sources: Public sources like library are an awesome way of gathering free information.
 Government libraries usually offer services free of cost and a researcher can document available information.

-Commercial sources: Commercial source although reliable are expensive.
+- Commercial sources: Commercial source although reliable are expensive.
 Local newspapers, magazines, journal, television media are great commercial sources to collect information.

-Educational Institutions: Although not a very popular source of collecting information, most universities and educational institutions are a rich source of information as many research projects are carried out there than any business sector.
+- Educational Institutions: Although not a very popular source of collecting information, most universities and educational institutions are a rich source of information as many research projects are carried out there than any business sector.